 Le Germain Byward Market

 Featuring all of the comforts of home, and many amenities you can only find in the finest hotels, the newest addition to Ottawa’s growing Boutique Hotel scene won’t disappoint.
 The Le Germain Byward Market stays true to the Germain brand.
-Opening in May 2018, the hotel features spacious, soothing rooms and extra amenities like free Wifi, in room Nepresso coffee.
+The hotel features spacious, soothing rooms and extra amenities like free Wifi, in-room Nespresso coffee.
 Following in the footsteps of European hotels a delicious buffet breakfast is included in your stay.
-Artwork adorns the hotel walls and you can take that experience further by visiting the Ottawa Art Gallery (Oag) next door
+Artwork adorns the hotel walls and you can take that experience further by visiting the Ottawa Art Gallery (OAG) next door

-It’s positioned in a prime location, close to many restaurants and activities to enjoy while you visit the capitol city.
+It’s positioned in a prime location, close to many restaurants and activities to enjoy while you visit the capital city.
 I stayed there for two blissful nights.

 Food and drink